Alpicool C20 Review: Best Budget 12V Fridge for Van Life?

 My Verdict

-If you are starting van life on a budget, or if you are in a small rig (like a minivan or SUV) where every inch counts, the Alpicool C20 is the best bang for your buck.
+If you're starting van life on a budget, or living in a small rig where every inch counts, the Alpicool C20 is the best bang for your buck.
+It's not fancy.
+It doesn't have a light.
+But it is reliable, quiet, efficient, and still going strong after two years of full-time use.

 Catina Borgmann